 Inside the tiny cluttered bedroom, Bowles sat in bed wearing a robe, propped up by pillows.
 The room was a mess—nearly every inch of floor covered with books, photographs, letters, postcards, boxes of crackers, and videotapes such as Taxi Driver and Blade Runner: The Director’s Cut.

 Bowles was eighty-six years old and looked thin and frail.
 But he still had the same head of wavy gray hair.
-I said hello, walked over and shook his hand, pleased to note the firmness of his grasp.
+I said hello and walked over to shake his hand, pleased to note the firmness of his grasp.

 Tangier, Morocco (photo by Greg Beaubien)

-Almost immediately a small misunderstanding occurred: When I said I was in Tangier reporting articles on the El Minzah hotel and the Moroccan food served in its restaurant for the Los Angeles Times, Bowles looked confused and said he knew nothing about those things.
-Apparently he thought I wanted to ask him questions for the articles—or at least he acted that way.
+Almost immediately a small misunderstanding occurred: When I said I was in Tangier for the Los Angeles Times, reporting articles on the El Minzah hotel and the Moroccan food served in its restaurant, Bowles looked confused and said he knew nothing about those things.
+Apparently he thought I wanted to ask him questions for my articles—or at least he acted that way.
 It might have been one of his games.
 But I was eager to clear up the misunderstanding: “No, no,” I said, “I’m in Tangier to report those articles, but I came to see you just to say hello.
 If I was going to interview you about anything, it would be about you.”
 The truth was that I had finagled the assignments in Tangier so I could meet him.

 Paul Bowles ‘deplored’ director Bernardo Bertolucci’s 1990 film version of his novel